Requirements for ISO 9001 Certification

 • Planning for changes

-ISO 9001 integrates risk-based thinking directly into planning.
+ISO 9001 embeds risk-based thinking directly into operational planning.

 Clause 7: Support